reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 Some methods to create test doubles are:

 1. Manual - Creating and using mock objects with frameworks like Mockito during unit testing.
-2. DIY (Do It yourself) - Using a homegrown solution deployed as a service running in a separate process, or embedded in our code.
+2. DIY (Do It Yourself) - Using a homegrown solution deployed as a service running in a separate process, or embedded in our code.

 LocalStack gives a good alternative to both these approaches.**We will implement test doubles of our AWS services with LocalStack.** With LocalStack, we can: